griffithlab/civic-docs/docs/getting_started.rst

      cases, the clinical relevance of these variants may simply not be established yet.
 However, CIViC is about the **evidence that establishes their clinical relevance**.
-By contrast, in some cases, the biological relevance may be poorly understood while clinical utlity is established.
+By contrast, in some cases, the biological relevance may be poorly understood while clinical utility is established.
      Such evidence does belong in CIViC.
-A mechanistic understanding is desirable, but not required.
+A mechanistic understanding is desirable but not required.

-     The above description, despite it length, is an oversimplification.
-The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic and Predisposing.
+     The above description, despite its length, is an oversimplification.
+The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic, and Predisposing.
 There are many nuances to be considered.
 The "ideal" clinical interpretation and definition of clinical utility are open to debate.
 We welcome this debate and one of the goals of CIViC is to enable and capture it.
 If you believe some